yahiarefaiea/rapida/packages/rapida-response/readme.md

 This package is part of [Rapida](https://github.com/nuotron/rapida).

 ## Usage
-In your project folder, install `@rapida/response` by running:
+In your project directory, install `@rapida/response` by running:
 ```
 npm i @rapida/response --save
 ```